anton-dovzhenko/q-maths/README.md

 * .math.a is algebra namespace.
 Placed in algebra.q
 * .math.b is bitwise operations namespace.
 Placed in bit.q
+* .math.c is constants namespace.
+Placed in constants.q
 * .math.st is statistics namespace.
-Placed in statistics.q
+Placed in statistics.q (requires .math.c)

 ### kdb+ support
 Tested on kdb 3.5+ versions.